What are Gradings

 Dan Gradings consist of both competitive and technical pathways, which are organised and administered in the area by the Area Director of Examiners and appointed Senior Examiners.
 These gradings take place in Kent, Sussex and Hampshire, the details and dates of these gradings can be found in the calendar section.

 The technical (theory) content of the Dan grade promotions can be carried out at an agreed time and place with authorised senior examiners, these examiners are listed under Approved Senior Examiners.
 The location of each examiner, email address and telephone numbers (where applicable) are shown for judoka to contact an examiner directly or via the Area Director of Examiners.

 Derek Paxton is the Area Director of Examiners for the Southern Area.
 All enquiries about gradings should be directed to him on email: firstname.lastname@example.org or call 07778 670124

-If you are interested in becoming a Senior Examiner please refer to the Dan grade Promotion Syllabus & Senior Examiner Application form in the Resources section above, to check if you meet the requirements to become a Senior Examiner.
+If you are interested in becoming a Senior Examiner please refer to the Dan grade Promotion Syllabus & Senior Examiner Application form on the BJA website, to check if you meet the requirements to become a Senior Examiner.
 Then contact the Area Director of Examiners.